 So much so that the global tech conference, Web Summit, has named Lisbon its home for a number of years running, attracting thousands of visitors each year in November when the conference is held right here in the city.

 This and many other measures, including government incentives for start-ups and expats, have resulted in a community of Digital Nomads making Lisbon their home-base.

 With a large selection of co-working and living spaces popping up all over Lisbon, relatively cheap cost of living, vibrant nightlife and entertainment, as well as various events and conferences aimed at the Nomad community, it’s no wonder it’s become such an attractive destination for location-independent workers and entrepreneurs.

 Click here to check out some of the best coffee in Lisbon (many of these cafes are great for working!)

 Born and raised in South Africa, Marco Santos from Travel-Boo, together with his partner, moved to sunny Lisbon over 2 years ago.
 With an absolute love for Europe, he is on a mission to rediscover his own Portuguese heritage along the way.

-Marco has set out to blog and share his passion for travelling through and exploring both Portugal, Spain and throughout Europe, through his blog Travel-Boo.
+Marco has set out to blog and share his passion for traveling through and exploring both Portugal, Spain, and throughout Europe, through his blog Travel-Boo.
 You can follow him on his blog, Facebook, Pinterest, or Twitter.